mtsamorim/python/README.md

 # python
- my studies on the python language
+my studies on the python language and the most diverse related technologies